-- (i) an order is issued by any court of competent jurisdiction, or an effective resolution is passed, for the winding-up of the Issuer, the Guarantor or a Material Subsidiary (except, in any such case, a solvent winding-up solely for the purposes of a reorganisation, reconstruction or amalgamation, the terms of which have been previously approved in writing by an Extraordinary Resolution and do not provide that the Notes thereby become redeemable or repayable in accordance with these Conditions); or - (ii) liquidation or dissolution of the Issuer or any similar procedure described in Condition 8.4(i) is commenced in respect of the Issuer, including any bank insolvency procedure or bank administration procedure pursuant to the Portuguese General Framework for Credit Institutions and Financial Companies (Regime Geral das Instituições de Crédito e Sociedades Financeiras), established by Decree-Law No. 298/92 of 31 December 1992, as amended or superseded (including by any banking activity code that may enter into force); or - 8.5 Illegality: it is or will become unlawful for the Issuer or the Guarantor to perform or comply with any of their respective obligations under any of the Notes, the Instrument and the Deed of Guarantee; or - 8.6 Guarantee: the Guarantee is not (or is claimed by the Guarantor not to be) in full force and effect, or the Guarantee is modified, amended or terminated other than strictly in accordance with its terms or these Conditions, then (i) any Noteholder may declare its Notes immediately due and payable, or (ii) the Noteholders may, by means of an Extraordinary Resolution, declare all the Notes immediately due and payable, in both cases by written notice addressed to the Issuer, the Agent and the Guarantor and delivered to the Issuer and to the Paying Agent (together with certificates of ownership and blocking issued by the relevant Affiliate Members of Interbolsa through which the Notes are held), whereupon, in the case of paragraph (i) above, such Note and, in the case of paragraph (ii) above, all the Notes, shall become immediately due and payable at their principal amount together with accrued interest without any further action or formality.
+- (i) an order is issued by any court of competent jurisdiction, or an effective resolution is passed, for the winding-up of the Issuer, the Guarantor or a Material Subsidiary (except, in any such case, a solvent winding-up solely for the purposes of a reorganisation, reconstruction or amalgamation, the terms of which have been previously approved in writing by an Extraordinary Resolution and do not provide that the Notes thereby become redeemable or repayable in accordance with these Conditions); or - (ii) liquidation or dissolution of the Issuer or any similar procedure described in Condition 8.4(i) is commenced in respect of the Issuer, including any bank insolvency procedure or bank administration procedure pursuant to the Portuguese General Framework for Credit Institutions and Financial Companies (Regime Geral das Instituições de Crédito e Sociedades Financeiras), established by Decree-Law No. 298/92 of 31 December 1992, as amended or superseded (including by any banking activity code that may enter into force); or - 8.5 Illegality: it is or will become unlawful for the Issuer or the Guarantor to perform or comply with any of their respective obligations under any of the Notes, the Instrument and the Deed of Guarantee; or then (i) any Noteholder may declare its Notes immediately due and payable, or (ii) the Noteholders may, by means of an Extraordinary Resolution, declare all the Notes immediately due and payable, in both cases by written notice addressed to the Issuer, the Agent and the Guarantor and delivered to the Issuer and to the Paying Agent (together with certificates of ownership and blocking issued by the relevant Affiliate Members of Interbolsa through which the Notes are held), whereupon, in the case of paragraph (i) above, such Note and, in the case of paragraph (ii) above, all the Notes, shall become immediately due and payable at their principal amount together with accrued interest without any further action or formality.